fsantanna/pingus/ceu/README.md

   specially for entities held in class containers.
 -->

-Abstractions in Céu can react directly to the environment, not depending on hierarchies spread across multiple files.

 In C++, the update subsystem touches 39 files with around 100 lines of code just to forward `update` methods through the dispatching hierarchy (e.g., class `GroupComponent` [[![X]][cpp_groupcomponent_update]]).